brooklyncas/Final_Project/README.md

 # Adrenaline Junkies
 Final Project for CS 0010
 **Description**
 This is a repository meant for the final project for CS0010.
-It is a Jupyter Notebook findi **Group Members:**
+It is a Jupyter Notebook meant for finding the "best" neighborhood in Pittsburgh.
+**Group Members:**
 Hleb Ksianevich - HLK45@pitt.edu
 Brooklyn Castleberry - BNC38@pitt.edu